flxsosa/ProgramSearch/AbstractionTODO.md

 	- [ ] modules?? - seems like an optimization at this point ...

 - [ ] better reward fn
-	- [ ] simplification
+	- [ ] simplification - will ask Eric
-	- [ ] online gradient descent
+	- [ ] online gradient descent - how fast

-- [ ] hack to use noExecution policy but AbstractPointerNet distance?
+- [ ] hack to use noExecution policy but AbstractPointerNet distance? - seems like an optimization at this point

 - [ ] fix symmetry problem
 		- summation issue???
 		- reward is off ...
+		- what are the non-parses in the sampling?
+		- can try beam to make myself feel better
+		- are objectencodings converging to zero? - no, dont think so
+		- are objectencodings actually working? check eq - seems so ...
+		- ask kevin: does graph rename and reorder vars for viewing pleasure?

+- [ ] test batching ...

 - [ ] why is AbstractPointerNet worse than noExecution?
 	- hyp1: just bc of